-The Company's restricted share awards subject to repurchase and settled in shares of common stock upon vesting have the nonforfeitable right to receive dividends on an equal basis with common stock and therefore are considered participating securities that must be included in the calculation of net income per share using the two-class method.
+The Company's restricted share awards are subject to repurchase and settled in shares of common stock upon vesting.
+Such awards have the nonforfeitable right to receive dividends on an equal basis with common stock and therefore are considered participating securities that must be included in the calculation of net income per share using the two-class method.
 Under the two-class method, basic and diluted net income per common share is determined by calculating net income per share for common stock and participating securities based on participation rights in undistributed earnings.
-Diluted net income per common share also considers the dilutive effect of in-the-money stock options, calculated using the treasury stock method.
-Under the treasury stock method, the amount of assumed proceeds from unexercised stock options includes the amount of compensation cost attributable to future services not yet recognized, assumed proceeds from the exercise of the options, and the incremental income tax benefit or liability as if the options were exercised during the period.
+Diluted net income per common share is calculated by adjusting outstanding shares, assuming any dilutive effects of stock incentive awards calculated using the treasury stock method.
+Under the treasury stock method, an increase in the fair market value of our common stock results in a greater dilutive effect from outstanding stock options and restricted stock units.
+Additionally, the exercise of employee stock options and the vesting of restricted stock units results in a further dilutive effect on net income per share.